jmineau/lair/docs/source/uataq/quickstart.rst

 The :class:`~sites.Site` object is the primary interface for accessing data from a UATAQ site.
 Each site has a unique site identifier (SID) that corresponds to a key in the configuration file.
-The :dat:`lab <laboratory>` is responsible for constructing :class:`~sites.Site` objects from the configuration file, including building the :class:`~instruments.InstrumentEnsemble` for each site.
+The :data:`lab <laboratory>` is responsible for constructing :class:`~sites.Site` objects from the configuration file, including building the :class:`~instruments.InstrumentEnsemble` for each site.
 The :class:`~instruments.InstrumentEnsemble` is a container object that hold different :class:`~instruments.Instrument` objects which provide the linkage between a :class:`~sites.Site` and the data files.